SPRUCE FLOORING & MILLWORK

 Red Spruce is often referred to as “Adirondack spruce” in the music business.
 It is highly prized for its weight, stiffness, and excellent tonal qualities.
 It has been traditionally used for the soundboards (tops) of guitars, mandolins, violins, and other stringed instruments.
 Spruce is loved and respected greatly by musicians for its tonal qualities.

 Today, spruce is still very popular and suitable wood for all kinds of interior woodwork and furniture.
 The wood is very lightweight.
 And, it dries well and quickly.
 It`s easy to work with, and is good for slicing, peeling, carving, and turning.
 However, wide plank Spruce is most highly sought after today for our special “aged” engineered floors.
+No one has “AGED” except The Joinery.

 PRODUCTS AVAILABLE

-Rustic Versailles
+Rustic Spruce Versailles Flooring

-Aged Wide Plank Flooring
+Aged Spruce Flooring

-Country Plank Furniture
+Country Spruce Furniture

 Scroll to Top